CopelandMIT/labx_master/camera_code/README.md

 1. Download the latest **64-bit Raspberry Pi OS** (desktop version) from the [official website](https://www.raspberrypi.com/software/operating-systems/).
 2. Use a tool like **Raspberry Pi Imager** to flash the OS onto a microSD card with at least 256 GB of storage.
 3. Boot up the Raspberry Pi with the newly flashed OS.
-4. If using VNC/SSH, Run
+4. If using VNC/SSH, run:
    ```bash
    sudo raspi-config
    ```
-   and navigate to "Interface" and enble SSH and VNC.
+   Navigate to "Interface" to enable SSH and VNC.

 ### Step 2: Set Up the Environment